mortezarezaei68/grading-project/architecture_decision_adr.md

 ## Problem

-The key challenge is how to architect the OMS in a way that ensures:
+The key challenge is how to design the OMS in a way that ensures:

 - Each part of the system (e.g., order processing, order tracking) can scale independently.
 - Services are maintainable and deployable independently.